Richmond Park: International connections

-Richmond Park, Brunswick, Germany

-The "Richmond Park" in Germany is named after the park in Britain and was created in 1768 in Brunswick for Princess Augusta, sister of George III.
-She was married to the Duke of Brunswick and was feeling homesick, so an English-style park was designed by Lancelot "Capability" Brown and a palace built for her, both with the name "Richmond".
+Richmond Park gave its name to Schloss Richmond und Parkanlage in Brunswick, Germany, which was created in 1768 for Princess Augusta, sister of George III.
+She was married to Charles William Ferdinand, Duke of Brunswick and was feeling homesick, so an English-style park was designed by Lancelot "Capability" Brown and a palace built for her, both with the name "Richmond".

-In 1935, the palace including the entire estate was purchased by the City of Braunschweig.
-One condition for the purchase was that no structural changes ever be made and the park not be built on.
-The palace, which was rebuilt after the Second World War and reconstructed in 1987 to the historic original design, is now used for public events.
-The nearly four-hectare (10-acre) park has been open to the public since 1964.